-Semiconductor quantum dots (QDs) are a promising candidate for achieving on-demand operation9.
-In recent years, entangled QD photons have been used in seminal demonstrations of quantum teleportation to transfer qubits encoded in either an attenuated laser pulse^{10-12} or a single photon generated on demand by the same QD13.
-While these results paved the way for the following generation of four-photon experiments^{14,15}, imperfections of the source still played a significant role in forcing to either work at low values of protocol fidelity or with narrow temporal post-selection.
+In recent years this series of achievements has led to seminal demonstrations of quantum teleportation using entangled QD photons to transfer qubits encoded in either an attenuated laser pulse^{20-22} or a single photon generated on demand by the same QD23.
+While these results paved the way for a following generation of four-photon experiments^{24,25}, imperfections of the source still played a significant role forcing to either work at low values of protocol fidelity or with narrow temporal post-selection.